A giant for Spain and Real Madrid, defender Sergio Ramos celebrates his birthday on Saturday.

 • His transfer from Sevilla to Madrid for €27m in 2005, when aged 19, is still a record for a Spanish teenager.

-• Ramos has now scored in 15 consecutive Liga campaigns – a record for a defender.
-He has 11 goals in all competitions in 2018/19, a personal best for a single season.
+• Ramos has scored in 15 consecutive Liga campaigns – a record for a defender.
+He has 11 goals in all competitions for Real Madrid in 2018/19 (eight of them penalties), a personal best for a single season.

 • Part of an elite group of defenders to have scored in two different European Cup finals, and the only one to have done so in the UEFA Champions League era.
 His strikes in the 2014 and 2016 finals, against Atlético, put him alongside Tommy Gemmell (1967, 1970) and Phil Neal (1977, 1984).

-• His stoppage-time equaliser in the 2016 UEFA Super Cup against boyhood team Sevilla means he has notched in the final of the UEFA Champions League, FIFA Club World Cup and UEFA Super Cup.
+• His added-time equaliser in the 2016 UEFA Super Cup against boyhood team Sevilla means he has scored in the final of the UEFA Champions League, FIFA Club World Cup and UEFA Super Cup.
 Not bad for a centre-back.

 What you might not know